TImada/raspi4_freertos/README.md

 This is little bit complicated.
 Follow the procedure below.

-#### Device tree modification
+#### Device tree overlay for FreeRTOS
-You must remove PL011 related nodes indicating UART[0,2-5] from a device tree file your board uses.
-You must also add a memory region 0x20000000 - 0x209FFFFF to the `reserved-memory` scope in the device tree file.

-I put a modified device tree file derived from ubuntu 20.04 LTS at `./dts/bcm2711-rpi-4-b-rtos.dts` for testing.
-You can compile it by executing the `dtc` command below.
+You have to build a device tree overlay binary file for FreeRTOS.
+This process should be done on your Raspi4 Ubuntu(Debian) environement.

 ```
+# Install the dtc command, a device tree compiler
+$ sudo apt-get install device-tree-compiler

+# Build a device tree overlay binary file and copy it under /boot/firmware/overlays
+$ cd ./dts
-$ dtc -O dtb -I dts ./bcm2711-rpi-4-b-rtos.dts -o ./bcm2711-rpi-4-b-rtos.dtb
+$ dtc -O dtb -I dts ./raspi4-rpmsg.dtso -o ./raspi4-rpmsg.dtbo
+$ sudo cp ./raspi4-rpmsg.dtbo /boot/firmware/overlays/

+# Add overlay configuration "dtoverlay=raspi4-rpmsg" to the [all] section in config.txt
+$ cat /boot/firmware/config.txt
+...
+...

+[all]
+arm_64bit=1
+...
+...
+dtoverlay=raspi4-rpmsg
 ```

-You will obtain `bcm2711-rpi-4-b-rtos.dtb`.
-Copy it to an SD card partition where Linux kernel will load it.
-You may need to rename the binary dtb file or to modify a board configuration file such as `config.txt` to make it possible for Linux kernel to load it properly.

 #### Sample program compilation
 You need to add a macro `-D__LINUX__` to `CFLAGS` in Makefile.
 This macro adds a special function to avoid GIC configuration change by Linux.